Overview

 create a local URL out of a blob (browser specific)

 This example also triggers download programmatically, and revokes the local URL for clean up.
-We set download to the file name.
+We set the user-facing file name by setting the download attribute:

 // 3.
 Create a local URL out of the blob